MelissaJacobi/exer/README.md

 # Exercise-2
 ## Created by Melissa
-## in class today we set up a file using next.js. we practiced making components with js and css files nested inside of them.
-We practiced importing those as well as making links.
-We saved data using useStates.
+## in class today we:
+- set up a file using next.js.
+- we practiced making components with js and css files nested inside of them.
+- We practiced importing and exporting components and styles
+- we made links
+- We saved data using useStates.